mridulpant2010/minima/_posts/2023-12-08-mridul-musings.md

 	- Don't hurt anyone at any cost, it shouldn't be your motive or intent.
 Always be sorry for your wrong deeds.
 - My parent's sacrifices above anything else, matter a lot to me.
 - Weak Concentration leads to a bad Tech Learning experience.
+- Rejection and failure are modifiable statistics.
+The more you face both, the more likely you’ll learn how to minimise them (and reduce your fear of them).